Multi-Fidelity Reinforcement Learning with Gaussian Processes: Results

 \subsubsection{Policy Variation with Time}

-We observe the updates in the optimal policy estimated by GPQ-MFRL algorithm as a function of the samples collected by the agent in environments.
-We plot the change in the value function as a function of the number of total samples collected.
-We also plot the sum of the variances of the estimated values.
-Figure~\ref{fig:states_float} plots the absolute percentage change in sum of value functions with respect to last estimated sum of value functions and sum of predictive variances for states $\lbrace .5, 2.5, 4.5\rbrace^7$.
-Yellow regions label the samples collected in the Pygame simulator while white regions correspond to samples collected in the real world.
-We observe that initially most of the samples are collected in the simulator, whereas over time the samples are collected mostly in the real world.
-The simulator helps the robot to make its value estimates converge quickly as observed by a sharp dip in the first yellow region.
+Figure~\ref{fig:states_float} shows the absolute percentage change in the sum of the value functions with respect to last estimated sum of value functions and average predictive variance for states $\lbrace 1, 3, 5\rbrace^7$ in all three simulators.
+Observe that initially most of the samples are collected in the simulator, whereas over time the samples are collected mostly in the real-world.
+The simulators help the robot to make its value estimates converge quickly as observed by a sharp dip in the first white region.
+Note that GP updates for $i^{th}$ simulator $(\hat{Q}_i)$ are made only when the robot is running in $i^{th}$ simulator.